badrish-s/eks-platform-demo/docs/tenant-onboarding.md

 # Tenant Onboarding Guide

-Welcome to the Marina Platform!
+Welcome to the EKS Platform!
 This guide will help you get started with creating your first EKS Auto Mode cluster.

 ## Prerequisites

-- GitHub account with access to `marina-platform-demo` repository
+- GitHub account with access to `eks-platform-demo` repository
 - AWS account ID for your team
 - Email addresses for team members